antonyrajserpentcs/connector-woocommerce/connector_woocommerce/README.rst

 **Test Connection and Import**
 	* Check the connection.
-	* Import the Product Categories, Products, Customers and Sale Orders.
+	* Import or Export the Product's Categories, Products, Customers and Sale Orders.
 	* Trace the jobs.
 	* Verify checkpoints.